kareemAboelatta/Social-media/README.md

 Is a new version of code for my [Social media app](https://github.com/kareemAboelatta/social-media-app) with Clean Architecture.
 I used most of Clean code tips with android, SOLID principles and design-patterns..

-## Clean Architecture
+# Clean Architecture
 I have written about how to architect android application using the Uncle Bob's clean architecture approach. and what's this architecture and why we should use an architecture [here](https://github.com/kareemAboelatta/Clean-architecture).
-### And this an old project but i made it again with Uncle Bob's clean architecture approach Let's go and see what's the new here.
+## And this an old project but i made it again with Uncle Bob's clean architecture approach Let's go and see what's the new here.

+# Clean Architecture maximizes the use of these SOLID principles.
+## Single Responsibility
+Each software component should have only one reason to change – one responsibility.
+So whatever class you have or whatever function you have these functions and classes should always only have one single responsibility and one reason to change.

+## Open-closed:
+You should be able to extend the behavior of a component, without breaking its usage, or modifying its extensions. for example in the project we have a Repository interface and RepositoryImp class implements its methods now if we want to modify something or add a function \n dd